Jonas Forshell

 Comparison of traditional dashboard delivery workflow and AI-assisted PO-led workflow

-The key learning was that AI-assisted delivery works best when product ownership stays explicit: define constraints, validate behaviour, and document unresolved API questions clearly.
+AI-assisted delivery worked best when I kept product ownership explicit.
+I defined the constraints, validated the behaviour, and documented unresolved API questions clearly.

 This project also confirmed that strong handover quality can be a direct time-saver for engineering, especially on UI-heavy work.

-One thing that would have made the handover package significantly better: read access to the codebase.
+One thing that would have made the handover package better: read access to the codebase.
 I had to ask developers which API endpoints were used to calculate the statistics, which added a round-trip and left some questions open.
-If I had been able to read the source code myself, without writing anything, I could have fed the actual endpoint logic and data shapes directly into the AI, producing a more accurate prototype and a tighter handover.
+If I had been able to read the source code with AI support, without changing anything myself, I could have used the actual endpoint logic and data shapes to produce a more accurate prototype and a tighter handover.
 The output would have required less back-and-forth from engineering to implement.

-This is a broader point.
+That is the broader point I took from it.
 Product owners with read access to the codebase can close a lot of the gap between what gets prototyped and what actually ships.

 Prototype